iztiar/iztiar-core/schemas/app-config.schema.md

     - be identified by its feature name in the application configuration
     - not be disabled by the application configuration.

-As a reminder, this is a design decision that each and every usable feature be named in the application configuration in order to be considered.
+As a reminder, this is a design decision that each and every usable feature must be named in the application configuration in order to be considered.

 Top-level features are described in a `features` group.